 The Compensation Committee has responsibility for our executive compensation philosophy and the design of executive compensation programs, as well as for setting actual executive compensation.
-Information about the Compensation Committee, including its composition, responsibilities and processes, can be found elsewhere in this proxy statement.
+Information about the Compensation Committee, including its composition, responsibilities, and processes, can be found elsewhere in this proxy statement.

 In addition to evaluating our executives' contributions and performance in light of corporate objectives and individual performance, we also base our compensation decisions on market considerations.
-The Compensation Committee benchmarks our cash and equity incentive compensation against programs available to employees in comparable roles at peer companies.
+The Compensation Committee benchmarks our cash and equity incentive compensation against programs available to executive officers in comparable roles at peer companies.
 All forms of compensation are evaluated relative to the market median for our peer group.
-Individual compensation pay levels may vary from this reference point based on recent individual performance and other considerations, including breadth of experience, the anticipated out-ofpocket costs and level of difficulty in replacing an executive with someone of comparable experience and skill, and the initial compensation levels required to attract qualified new hires.
-We do not believe that our compensation policies and practices encourage excessive risk-taking by our executives or are otherwise reasonably likely to have a material adverse effect on our business.
+Individual compensation pay levels may vary from this reference point based on recent individual performance and other considerations, including breadth of experience, the anticipated out-of-pocket costs and level of difficulty in replacing an executive with someone of comparable experience and skill, and the initial compensation levels required to attract qualified new hires.